The Ultimate Guide to the BEST Banff Hikes [2024]

 From Cory Pass, you can choose to return the same way you came or descend down to the Mount Edith Circuit Track to complete your hike in Banff National Park from a different point to where you started.

-Cory Pass Hiking In Banff National Park
+Cory Pass Hiking in Banff National Park

 Photo Credit: Banff & Lake Louise Tourism / Paul Zizka Photography.